humbkr/albaplayer-client/README.md

 - Can manage huge libraries (tested with 20000+ songs)

 **Note:** this player is not adapted for mobile or tablet use.
-A good mobile UI would be completely different from the desktop one, so I focused on the desktop first, as there are already a lot of good mobile players app.
+A good mobile UI would be completely different from the desktop one, so I focused on the desktop first, as there are already a lot of good mobile players apps.

 ## Installation

-Grab the archive corresponding to your system on the official website, unzip it somewhere, tinker with the alba.yml configuration file and run the alba executable from the command line.
+Grab the archive corresponding to your system on the [official website](https://albaplayer.com), unzip it somewhere, tinker with the alba.yml configuration file and run the alba executable from the command line.

 ## Developement